RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>12</sup> And if a woman shall put away her husband, and be married to another, she committeth adultery.
 <sup>13</sup> And they brought young children to him, that he should touch them: and [his] disciples rebuked those that brought [them].
 <sup>14</sup> But when Jesus saw [it], he was much displeased, and said unto them, Suffer the little children to come unto me, and forbid them not: for of such is the kingdom of God.
-<sup>15</sup> Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child, he shall not enter therein .
+<sup>15</sup> Verily I say unto you, Whosoever shall not receive the kingdom of God as a little child, he shall not enter therein.
 <sup>16</sup> And he took them up in his arms, put [his] hands upon them, and blessed them.
-<sup>17</sup> And when he was gone forth into the way , there came one running, and kneeled to him, and asked him, Good Master, what shall I do that I may inherit eternal life?
+<sup>17</sup> And when he was gone forth into the way, there came one running, and kneeled to him, and asked him, Good Master, what shall I do that I may inherit eternal life?
 <sup>18</sup> And Jesus said unto him, Why callest thou me good? [there is] none good but one, [that is], God.
 <sup>19</sup> Thou knowest the commandments, Do not commit adultery, Do not kill, Do not steal, Do not bear false witness, Defraud not, Honour thy father and mother.
 <sup>20</sup> And he answered and said unto him, Master, all these have I observed from my youth.